nagyesta/lowkey-vault-example-dotnet/README.md

 # Lowkey Vault - Example .Net

 This is an example for [Lowkey Vault](https://github.com/nagyesta/lowkey-vault).
-It demonstrates a basic scenario where a key is used for encrypt/decrypt operations and database connection specific credentials.
+It demonstrates a basic scenario where a key is used for encrypt/decrypt operations and database connection specific credentials as well as getting a PKCS12 store with a certificate and matching private key inside.

 ### Points of interest